yoleg/flysight2csv/CONTRIBUTING.md

 ### Report Bugs

-Report bugs to [our issue page][gh-issues].
-If you are reporting a bug, please include:
+Report bugs to [the flysight2csv issue page][gh-issues].
+If you are reporting a bug, the following would be helpful:

-- Your operating system name and version.
+- Your operating system name and version
-- Any details about your local setup that might be helpful in troubleshooting.
+- Output of `flysight2csv --version`
+- Output when the same command is rerun with the `--tracebacks` option.
 - Detailed steps to reproduce the bug.

+If possible, please include a copy of the file(s) that caused the error.

 ### Fix Bugs